-How big?
-That depends largely on the city and the size of the space.
-First, a few basics on the relationship between square footage and price.
+Well, that depends largely on the city and the size of the space.
+In this post, we’ll cover the few basics on the relationship between square footage and price, and go over the various costs you can expect beyond the price per square foot.

 Office Space Rental Rates